 Fabrics consist of special articles used for covering or reinforcing footwear or leather goods.
-They are produced in the fabric department through a series of processes that are not necessarily sequential but can follow an order different from time to time according to the required formulations.
+They are made in the fabric department through a series of processes that are not necessarily sequential but can follow an order different from time to time according to the required formulations.
 The fabric can be impregnated in an impregnation bath, "inseminated" in case of application of powdered or coextruded products.
 Some impregnated or coextruded fabrics can pass through a dedicated hot-melt application line.
 The impregnated fabric passes through a heated and ventilated area for drying and water removal; in other cases, the fabric passes through an oven to obtain the melting of the applied adhesive and then inside the calenders for cooling.
 The product obtained is in the form of coils.
 For the production of toe caps and counters, the fabrics obtained are then unwound and cut into sheets of 1 m in size by about 1.4 m in order to be easily placed on the pallets used for shipping.

 ICF is characterised by the high quality standards of its products thanks to the accurate checks carried out on incoming raw materials, the strict controls of the production process and the analyses carried out on the finished products.
 The Group has always pursued a Quality-conscious policy, obtaining in 1997 the certification of the Quality Management System according to UNI EN ISO 9001.
+Confirming the ongoing commitment to safeguarding quality, during 2020, despite the Covid-19 pandemic, ICF focused on extending the activities covered by ISO 9001 to the specific area of shipping containers by sea, integrating the Verified Gross Mass (VGM) certificate based on the International SOLAS Convention and obtaining the related certification at the beginning of 2021.
+To this end, in December 2020, ICF issued the Operating Procedure Container weighing management that defines the criteria and the operating methods for a correct management to weigh containers of ICF products.

-Moreover, in 2019, ICF obtained the IATF 16949 certification for the automotive products of the ABC Division, the certification of the quality management system specific to the automotive sector.
+Moreover, in 2019, ICF obtained the IATF 16949 certification for the automotive products of the ABC Division, relating to the quality management system specific to the automotive sector.

+During 2020, the Company prepared to comply with the updated CLP Regulation concerning the labelling of products of hazardous mixtures (for more details see paragraph §3.2 The health and safety of workers and customers) and in particular the new requirements entered in annex VIII.
+This annex provides for a new element that must appear on the labels of products containing hazardous mixtures: a 16-digit code called Unique Formula Identifier (UFI).
+The presence of a UFI on the label of all the products classified as hazardous that present a risk to health or a danger to the safety of the person became mandatory from 1 January 2021 for products intended for professional use and will be mandatory as of 1 January 2024 for products intended for industrial use.
 The Group's ability to check and guarantee the quality and performance of its products is guaranteed by the three laboratories dedicated to Research and Development (R&D) and Quality Control that ICF has set up.
-In particular, the Manufacturing Laboratory (Footwear and Leather Goods) is dedicated to the Forestali Division, while the ABC Division makes use of the Automotive and Flexible Packaging/Lamination laboratories.
+In particular, the Manufacturing laboratory (Footwear and Leather Goods) is dedicated to the Forestali Division, while the ABC Division makes use of the Automotive and Flexible Packaging/Lamination laboratories.